April 9, 2019

-Some people will enjoy your posts and leave it at that.
+Some people will read your posts and leave it at that.
 Some will tell their safari-seeking friends about how helpful your site is.
 And some will want to go on an African safari themselves.
-Who do you think they will pay to plan it for them?
+When they don’t want to plan it themselves, who do you think they will hire?
+You.
+Because they know, like and trust you.

-Example 2 (more robust): Let’s say you make custom dining room tables.
+Example 2 (more robust): Let’s say you make and sell custom dining room tables.
 Now let’s pretend you start a YouTube channel.